esaude-mh/dmt-guide/README.md

 # Data Migration Tool Guide

-This document will describe how to use the Data Migration Tool to migrate data from a dummy database into OpenMRS.
+This document will describe how to use the Data Migration Tool or Data Import Tool to migrate data from a dummy database into OpenMRS.

 ## Instructions

 ### Step 1.
 Build The Data Migration Tool

-Clone the DMT repo or DIT repo and build it.
+Clone the DMT or DIT repo(s) and build it.

 ````
   $ git clone https://github.com/esaude/data-migration-system.git